This is default featured slide 1 title

 You would get this error when you are trying to export your database with exp binary that is not compatible with your database

-the cause of this error is, as the above message had already mention, that you are tring to export your database from client with oracle version higher
+The cause of this error is, as the above message had already mentioned, that you are tring to export your database from client with oracle version higher

 than the server version ie. using oracle 10g to export from oracle database 9i.